No doubt the DP400 is a fine looking unit. But how does it compare to the Mark Levinson no.390s?

 Comparing to the Levinson 390s

 After we had heard the Accuphase at its best, we swapped back to the Levinson once more.
 To make the comparison more honest, I kept using the Cardas Quadlink and the other input on the preamp so as to compare both players on equal grounds.
 From the first notes the Levinson played it was now confirmed that it had a much more expansive soundstage.
 It was wider, deeper and filled the room more.
 The Levinson was also quite a bit warmer and even fuller in the bass.
 But the Accuphase could be said to be more accurate where the Levinson’s bass could be said to be slightly fat.
 But what can I say, I like ’em a bit fat.
-Through the midrange was the other big difference: where the Accuphase was accurate, dynamic and slightly forward, the Levinson was very smooth, very colourful, rich and laidback.
+Through the midrange was the other big difference: where the Accuphase was accurate, dynamic and slightly forward, the Levinson was very smooth, very colorful, rich and laidback.
 The treble is somewhat similar between the two players.

 Both CD players are smooth but the Levinson is perhaps a little more refined.
 But the difference here is very small indeed.
 And that’s high praise!
-Even compared to the Accuphase, the Levinson can’t be said to be slow or undynamic but provides has a very different, more relaxed and full colour presentation.
+Even compared to the Accuphase, the Levinson can’t be said to be slow or undynamic but provides has a very different, more relaxed and full-color presentation.
 What we have here are clearly two highend players with distinctly different characters but I like them both and the choice between the two comes down to taste.
 Where I would rate the Levinson better for smooth listening, the Accuphase would be better suited to dynamic music.
 People who like their music to be exciting and to really grab them, will probably not like the Levinson and find it too relaxed.
 The strange thing was that the Levinson not only proved quite unphased by what brand of interlink is used, the same goes for the powercable.
 You can hear the differences but they are much smaller and the resulting sound is just always good.
 You can hear that the Cardas is not a Transparent, but it doesn’t entirely transform the player.
-The Accuphase on the other hand needs to be carefully optimised before it sounds balanced.
+The Accuphase on the other hand needs to be carefully optimized before it sounds balanced.
 But that’s fine.
 Us audiophiles wouldn’t want it otherwise, would we?